WordPress Integration

 2. Select a Managed Solution

-WordPress.com offers multiple hosting solutions, with the main differences being API access, plugin support, and storage space.
+WordPress.com offers multiple managed solutions.
+The main difference lies in API access, plugin support, and storage space.
 Users can choose the appropriate solution according to their needs.

 Personal: Basic API access, 6GB storage space.

-Business and above: Customizable plugins, 200GB or higher storage space.
+Business and above: Supports custom plugin, 200GB or higher storage space.

-Since we only use WordPress as a data source and content management tool, the integration methods in different solutions are basically the same.
-WordPress REST API v2 provides more complete endpoints, better performance optimization, richer features, and better backward compatibility, making it the most widely used version currently.
-Considering that most WordPress users choose the Business plan, which supports GraphQL data query mode, the following uses the Business plan as an example to explain how to integrate WordPress as a headless CMS with a front-end framework.
+Since we only use WordPress as a data source and management tool, the integration methods for different solutions are basically the same.
+WordPress REST API v2 provides more complete endpoints, better performance optimization, richer feature support, and better backward compatibility, making it the most widely used version currently.
+Considering most WordPress users select the Business solution, which supports GraphQL data query mode, the following uses the Business solution as an example to explain how to integrate WordPress as a headless CMS with a front-end framework.

 3. Configure Site Basic Information

-Configure the website title, description, and other basic information in the WordPress backend.
+Configure the website title, description and basic information in the WordPress backend.

-Install and configure the WPGraphQL plug-in to enable API support for GraphQL queries.
+Install and configure the WPGraphQL plug-in to enable GraphQL queries via the API.

 4. Preparing Data Content

-To test the data access feature, you need to create some basic content.
+To test the data retrieval feature, you need to create some basic content:

 Add article tags (Tags)

-These contents will be used for subsequent testing of data synchronization and display functionality.
-Recommended to create 3-5 articles with different categories and tags to thoroughly test all functionalities.
-The following diagram shows the interface for creating articles and setting category tags.
+These contents will be used for follow-up test data sync and display functionality.
+It is recommended to create 3-5 Posts with different categories and tags so that thorough testing can be performed.
+The following diagram shows the interface for creating Posts and setting category tags:

-After completing the above configurations, WordPress will serve as our data source, providing REST API interfaces for the front-end framework to call.
+After completing the above configurations, WordPress will serve as our data source and provide REST API for the front-end framework to call.

 5. Test Data Request

-In the Business edition, we use the WordPress REST API v2 API to obtain data.
-Various types of data can be accessed via the following address:
+In the Business edition, we use WordPress REST API v2 to get data.
+You can access various types of data via the following host address:

 Categories: https://your-site.com/wp-json/wp/v2/categories